sofiaxuuu/DA-proj3-ventures-cluster-analysis/README.md

 # DA-proj3-ventures-cluster-analysis

 ## Background
-America has been the hot spot of entrepreneruship and innovation for decades, and it provides a unique environment for startups to grow.
-Comparing to other regions like Europe or Asia, there are much ore venture capital companies as well as angel investors willing to support new ideas.
+America has been the hot spot of entrepreneurship and innovation for decades, and it provides a unique environment for startups to grow.
+Comparing to other regions like Europe or Asia, there are much more venture capital businesses as well as angel investors willing to support new ideas.
+In 2018 and 2019, VCs invested around ($140 billion) [https://techcrunch.com/2021/01/19/in-2020-vcs-invested-428m-into-us-based-startups-every-day/#:~:text=In%202018%20and%202019%2C%20VCs,and%20later%2Dstage%20in%20focus.] into domestic startups, making last year’s $156 billion results a record.
+In comparison, the total value of venture capital investments in Europe in 2020 is around (30$ billion) [https://www.statista.com/statistics/879080/value-of-investments-by-venture-capital-europe/].

 The difference in number also reflects in the number of startups.
-The number of new venture established in United State in 2018 is around 733K, while the new venture established in Europe is 123K. [citation 1: Number of business establishments in US](https://www.statista.com/statistics/235494/new-entrepreneurial-businesses-in-the-us/) [citation 2: Number of estimated startup in Europe](https://medium.com/glassdollar/estimating-the-number-of-startups-in-europe-5d28286307f8).
+The number of new ventures established in the United State in 2018 is around 733K, while the number of new ventures established in Europe is 123K. [citation 1: Number of business establishments in US](https://www.statista.com/statistics/235494/new-entrepreneurial-businesses-in-the-us/) [citation 2: Number of estimated startup in Europe](https://medium.com/glassdollar/estimating-the-number-of-startups-in-europe-5d28286307f8).

-Interested in entrepreneurship, I would like to explore further into the startup companies landscape.
+As part of a student-run startup, I'm interested in exploring the startup companies landscape in the US, and which category our current company may fall into.

 ## Business Quesiton
-Business Question: __Suppose you work in a venture capital firm, for each venture in its portfolio, which segment will it belongs?__
+Business Question: __For each venture in a venture capital’s portfolio, which segment will it belongs?__

 ## Data Sources
 To further investigate the startup environment in U.S, I use data from Crunchbase, which is a platform for finding business information (investment, funding, founding members, etc) about private and public companies.
 Due to limited access to data, I use unofficial CSV exports derived from the individual worksheets from [crunchbase_export.xlsx](https://github.com/notpeter/crunchbase-data), extracted from the December 4, 2015 Crunchbase Data Export by Github user notpeter.